Gehweiler classification of atlas fractures

 - Dickman type 1: ligamentous disruption

-- Dickman type 2: bony avulsion with an intact ligament transverse atlantal ligament
+- Dickman type 2: bony avulsion with an intact transverse atlantal ligament

 - type 4: fractures of the lateral mass